-This is the main beach we use for beach riding and is a short trek across our fields.
-It is a quiet beach as it is only accessible by footpath and bridleway.
+This is a quiet beach as it is only accessible by footpath and bridleway.
 The Druidstone Hotel sits on the cliffs above overlooking the beach and sea and has a bar and restaurant.

 This beach, surrounded by cliffs and easily accessible by car, is also used for beach riding when quiet.
 Unlike Druidstone it has a car park and is easy to get so it becomes busy in summer.
 There is a pub called the Mariners Inn overlooking the beach and next to the car park, and the Puffin Shuttle runs through connecting it to St Davids and the St Brides Bay villages by the coastal bus service.

 Almost two miles long Newgale is a popular beach for surfing, body boarding, wind and kite surfing.
 There's plenty of space and easy access from Haverfordwest.
 It is also an easy walk from Nolton along the Pembrokeshire Coast Path to Newgale where there are a few shops, a surf shop, cafes, and a pub.